Advanced Yoga Practices

-New Members: It is recommended you read from the beginning of the web archive, as previous
+New Visitors: It is recommended you read from the beginning of the web archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 In the lesson on yoni mudra kumbhaka, we

 the diaphragm.
-Sometimes uddiyana is called the "abdominal
+Sometimes uddiyana is called the "abdominal lift."
+You will

-tricky while we are doing breath retention inside, because the diaphragm does not go up as
+are doing breath retention inside, because the diaphragm does not go up as

 far when our lungs are full of air.
 So it was suggested that we also

 practice uddiyana outside yoni mudra kumbhaka.
 We do this by standing with

 and leaning forward enough to rest our hands on our knees.
 In this position,

 we look like a shortstop in baseball, leaning forward with his hands on his

 spread knees, intently waiting for the batter to hit the ball.
 Maybe

 sometimes in cricket they stand this way too?